 India successfully test-fired an unarmed Agni-IV intermediate range ballistic missile on 09 November 2015, local media reported.
 The missile was launched at 9.45 a.m. local time (04:15 GMT) from the Wheeler Island and landed in the Bay of Bengal.
 "Flight was successful and it met all the mission parameters," a Defense Research and Development Organization official told The Hindu newspaper.

 India carried out on 23 December 2018 yet another successful launch of its Agni-IV ballistic nuclear-capable missile at the Integrated Test Range located on Abdul Kalam Island.
 "The state-of-the-art missile is equipped with modern and compact avionics to provide a high level of reliability and precision," the DRDO sources said.
-The current launch was the seventh successful test-firing of the missile.
+This launch was the seventh successful test-firing of the missile.

 |Join the GlobalSecurity.org mailing list|